rozaliesmit/ip/docs/README.md

 Example output:

 ```
+I see colours everywhere!
 Here are the matching tasks in your list:
 1. [E] [ ] birthday (from: monday to: tuesday)
 2. [E] [ ] holiday (from: today. to: tomorrow)
 ```